lucianpls/QB3/QB3.md

  - 11 Long

 This means that values within each range get encoded with a different number of bits, including the suffix.
-Considering that the normal mags encoding for values in the n rung requires n bits, in the prefix mags encoding we have:
+Considering that the normal mags encoding for values in the n-1 rung requires n bits, in the prefix mags encoding we have:

  - Short:   1 + (n-2) = n-1 bits
  - Nominal: 2 + (n-2) = n bits
  - Long:    2 + (n-1) = n+1 bits

 Values in the long range need one more bit than the nominal size, while values in the short range take one bit less.
-If the number of values in the short range in a group is larger than the number of long values, the overall stored size for the whole group will be smaller than the same group in mags encoding.
+If the number of values in the short range in a group is larger than the number of long values, the overall size for the whole group will be smaller than the same group in mags encoding.
 Since this condition is very frequently true, the mags suffix encoding results in compression.

 ### Edge handling